tyrcho/fp-scala/funsets/README.md

 ## 2.1 Basic Functions on Sets

-Let’s start by implementing basic functions on sets.
+Letâ€™s start by implementing basic functions on sets.

 1. Define a function which creates a singleton set from one integer value: the set represents the set of the one given element.
 Its signature is as follows: